-Just Eat cuts its take for 30-days to help restaurants during the COVID-19 crisis – TechCrunch
+Just Eat cuts its take for 30 days to help restaurants during the COVID-19 crisis – TechCrunch

-UK takeout marketplace Just Eat has announced a 30-day emergency support package for restaurants on its platform to help them through disruption caused by the coronavirus crisis.
+U.K. takeout marketplace Just Eat has announced a 30-day emergency support package for restaurants on its platform to help them through disruption caused by the coronavirus crisis.

-Just Eat also said it’s waiving all sign-up fees for new restaurants joining its platform (which must still meet its standard conditions, such as being registered with the relevant local authority as a food business and having the required hygiene rating); and relaxing any existing arrangements that may be in place with partners to enable them to work with delivery aggregators — “regardless of existing contractual terms”.
+Just Eat also said it’s waiving all sign-up fees for new restaurants joining its platform (which must still meet its standard conditions, such as being registered with the relevant local authority as a food business and having the required hygiene rating); and relaxing any existing arrangements that may be in place with partners to enable them to work with delivery aggregators — “regardless of existing contractual terms.”

 It added that it will continue to pay restaurants weekly, including the rebate now in place.

-Currently Just Eat has around 35,700 restaurants on its platform in the UK, with delivery available to 95% of UK postcodes.
+Currently Just Eat has around 35,700 restaurants on its platform in the U.K., with delivery available to 95% of U.K. postcodes.

-Commenting in a statement, Andrew Kenny, Just Eat’s UK MD, said:
+Commenting in a statement, Andrew Kenny, Just Eat’s U.K. MD, said:

 These are some of the most challenging times the restaurants we work with have ever been through.
 We want to show our support and help them to keep their doors open, so they can focus on doing what they do best — delivering food to people across the UK every day.
 We know our Restaurant Partners are worried about their teams — from chefs to delivery drivers — and these measures will go some way to helping them maintain their operations and support their people.